9 Low-Maintenance Dogs You Barely Need to Walk

-According to the American Kennel Club's website, Cavaliers "can be upbeat athletes or shameless couch potatoes," whichever aligns with their owner's lifestyle.
-Jacquelyn Kennedy, CEO and founder of PetDT tells Best Life, "This miniature sized spaniel is great for seniors, as they are both affectionate and adaptable, so are a good companion pet, and love to cuddle with owners.
-Their compact size and good genetics means that they are easy to handle and train, even if the owner is a dog novice."
+Kennedy says this breed is great for seniors, "as they are both affectionate and adaptable … and love to cuddle with owners.
+Their compact size and good genetics mean that they are easy to handle and train, even if the owner is a dog novice."

-What's more, she adds, they're great for apartments and bungalows, and they don't need loads of walking.
-"But you should still make an effort to exercise them for at least half an hour a day," Kennedy cautions.
-"This can be a couple of jaunts round the block, or can be games of fetch in the garden."
+What's more, Kennedy adds, they're great for apartments or homes without a yard, and they don't need loads of walking.
+"But you should still make an effort to exercise them for at least half an hour a day," she explains.
+"This can be a couple of jaunts around the block, or can be games of fetch in the garden."

 This Italian breed is relatively new in the U.S., but they're a great choice if you'd like a medium-large-sized dog that is also fairly easy to care for.